-Figure H: Agriculture Real GDP Growth (2008-2017): Data Source -ESR (2017)
+Figure H: Agriculture: Real GDP Rate of Growth (2008-2017): Data Source -ESR (2017)

-- 1.46 The crop subsector continues to be dominant in terms of livelihoods, food security and income generation.
-However, by nature this subsector is highly vulnerable to CC and CV and comparatively will pose highest risk to livelihood security with CC and CV, with the projections of unexpected dry spells 19, earlier dry months and significant decrease in annual rainfall amounts. - 1.47 Figure I below shows demand and supply relative to estimated annual crop production.
+1.48 The crop subsector continues to be dominant in terms of livelihoods, food security and income generation.
+However, by nature this subsector is highly vulnerable to CC and CV and comparatively they will pose highest risk to livelihood security with the projections of unexpected dry spells 20, earlier dry months and significant decrease in annual rainfall amounts.

+Figure I below shows demand and supply relative to estimated annual crop production.
 The data is showing average food imports as high as 55.5% of crop production and extremely low exports.
 The data also confirms that domestic purchases were only an average 45.2% of crop production through the period 2010-2017.
-These figures reflect the following; (a) the unwillingness of the major buyers to establish contractual arrangements with farmers due to unreliability of timeliness in supply with shifting planting dates due to CV (b) unexpected dry periods during the wet season that impact expected yields under rainfed conditions and (c) events of short and intense rainfall periods sufficient to prevent cultivation, due to water logging and salt intrusion in the soil in the lower lying areas especially on the west.
+These figures reflect the following (a) the unwillingness of the major buyers to establish contractual arrangements with farmers due to unreliability in supply resulting from shifting planting dates due to CV (b) unexpected dry periods during the wet season that impact expected yields under rain fed conditions and (c) short and intense rainfall periods sufficient to prevent cultivation, due to water logging and salt intrusion in the soil in the lower lying areas, especially on the west.
 The chart also supports the farmers' frequent complaints about gluts.
-Vulnerability and weak adaptive capacity of the crop subsector to changes in agro ecosystem services, particularly access to water, would have contributed to the low and uneven GDP growth (Figure H). - 1.48 Therefore, it is important that the strategies of the project to build resilience in agro-ecosystems to avoid or mitigate the adverse impacts of CC and CV also take into serious consideration enhanced production practices that can: (a) increase productivity (b) diversify and extend agriculture value chains (c) increase competitiveness in the domestic markets and (d) effectively reduce fresh produce imports, with improved livelihood security and incomes for the well-being of vulnerable and marginalised rural populations.
+Vulnerability and weak adaptive capacity of the crop subsector to changes in agro ecosystem services, particularly access to water, would have contributed to the low and uneven GDP growth (Figure H).

+Therefore, it is important that the project's strategies to build resilience in agro-ecosystems to avoid or mitigate the adverse impacts of CC and CV seriously consider enhanced production practices that can: (a) increase productivity (b) diversify and extend agriculture value chains (c) increase competitiveness in the domestic markets and (d) effectively reduce fresh produce imports, with improved livelihood security and incomes for the well-being of vulnerable and marginalised rural populations.